Dance Difficulty

 Clubs tend to a difficulty level and especially the same event by a club in successive years.

 The maths could be greatly improved!
 It is only faith that leads me to believe the whole process works.
-I hope to run some rank order tests compared to Napier to check it out.
-It'll also be interesting to start with some random numbers, iterate a few times, and see if the result correlates with difficulty.
+I have run some rank order tests compared to Napier to check it out but the ones I've done haven't really been much help in figuring out how to improve things.

 Other Ideas